La Parole aux négresses: Reception and impact

 Her book is considered a founding book of Francophone black feminism.
 The book had a huge impact on the issue of female genital mutilation (FGM) a topic that it addressed in depth.
 It is the first of its kind to hold interviews of survivors and calling for change.
 It also describes the implication of a patriarcal system, which leads violence against women performed by women : it would seem that males have forced women to become their own torturers, to butcher each other.After the publishing of the book, Awa Thiam became a founding member of the Commission for the Abolition of Sexual Mutilation, and then Minister of Health and Social Action in Senegal following the publication of her book.
 The book was translated into English in 1986 under the title Speak out, Black sisters, Feminism and oppression in Black Africa.

 Following the publication of the book, a call for testimonies and statements by African women, many women authors began to write using the first person in their stories and fictions.
-They also took up subjects considered taboo: Okouassai ou mal de mère by Kakou Okloomi addresses the issue of sterility, Le Baobab fou (1984) by Ken Bugul, adresses prostitution, Fureurs et cris de femmes by Angèle Rawiri miscarriages and also female homosexuality.
+They also took up subjects considered taboo: Okouassai ou mal de mère by Kakou Okloomi addresses the issue of sterility, Le Baobab fou (1984) by Ken Bugul, addresses prostitution, Fureurs et cris de femmes by Angèle Rawiri miscarriages and also female homosexuality.
 La voix du salut by Aminata Maiga Ka deals with polygamy, as does Une si longue lettre by Mariama Bâ published in 1979.